Colinax/Fraggy-Backend-Theme/README.md

 ## Custom logo / favicon

-If you want to use a custom logo, then you have to create an image with the name backend-theme-logo.png.
+For a custom logo you have to create an image with the name backend-theme-logo.png.
 The logo has to be a PNG-based image, should have a max width of 224px and a max height of 96px.

 Same as the logo, you can also create a custom favicon with the name backend-theme-favicon.png.
-The logo has to be a PNG-based image  and should have a max width of 256px and max height of 256px (square).
+The logo has to be a PNG-based image and should have a max width of 256px and max height of 256px.

-Both images can be uploaded into the root-directory (next to the config.php) or into the media-folder of your WBCE installation.
+Both images have to be uploaded into the root-directory (next to the config.php) or into the media-folder of the WBCE installation.

+> The custom favicon should be a square image.

 # Support